 Courses and programs

-Courses and degrees can be associated with more than one program.
+Courses can be associated with more than one program.
 Say you include BIO455 in both the Science program and the Nursing program.
 The Science program uses Credits; the Nursing program, Hours.
 BIO455 is worth three credits and/or four hours.

 - A Science student takes BIO455 receives three credits toward his B.S.